jafaircl/tweets/README.md

 GET endpoints are cached with Redis (with a configurable timeout and cache size) to ease the load on the API.

+There is also a GraphQL endpoint that exposes a `findMetricsByTweetID` query (backed by the same Redis cache as GET REST operations) and a `subscribeToMetricsByTweetIDs` subscription.
+The subscription uses Redis for Pub/Sub operations for resiliency.

 ## Starting up

 Add a `.env` file in the root directory with this shape: